tyler-utah/AlloyForwardProgress/artifact/README.md

 | 3_threads_3_instructions | 21      | 38                 |
 | 3_threads_4_instructions | 105     | 194                |

-Inside each test group directory, the files outputed by Alloy during the test generation phase are under `alloy_output`.
-Our scripts generate the `alloy_output_processed` and `checker_files` directories.
+Inside each test group directory, our scripts generate and populate the `alloy_output_processed` and `checker_files` directories.

+If you cannot easily install CADP, our artifact provides the results for the `2_threads_2_instructions` group.
+In particular, the `2_threads_2_instructions/alloy_output_processed/testExplorer.html` file can be open locally with a web browser to explore the test results.

 ## Emprical Testing